5.4.10 Vision Voice Box

 -

-About audio devices: It is recommended to use the same device for recording and playback to avoid echo.
-If not, you can modify the device name by searching for
+Regarding audio devices: It is generally recommended to use the same device for both recording and playback to avoid echo.
+If separate devices are used, you can modify the device name by searching for the

-About model selection: Currently, the VLM model only supports the large model provided in this example.
-The LLM model supports inference using GGUF-converted models from https://huggingface.co/models?search=GGUF.
+Regarding model selection: Currently, the VLM only supports the large model provided in this example.
+For LLM, you can use any GGUF-converted model from the Hugging Face community: https://huggingface.co/models?search=GGUF.